 From the foothills of the Himalayas to the Indian Ocean, this 13-day Crossing Thailand Motorcycle Tour gives you a great experience of all the best Thailand has to offer.
 From the North to the South, from the mountains to the sea.
 Starting in Chiang Mai and end on Phuket Island.

 From Chiang Mai, the “Rose of the North” we ride to the remote province of Uttaradit, insight into the Land of Smile.
 Pass the unique highland vast panoramic view, continue on back roads passing through lush green rice fields to the World Heritage Site of Sukhothai.
 Discover the Ho Chi Minh House in Phichit and stay in Nakhon Sawan, insight into the Land of Smile – the real & authentic Thailand.
 Explore the hidden Erawan National Park and visit the famous River Kwai Bridge in Kanchanaburi.
 Enjoy the beach and nightlife in the famous Hua Hin.
 Stay at the unseen and forgotten fisher town of Ranong.
 Take a speed boat on the Myanmar Sea and visit the breathtaking Cocks Comp Island – the Emerald Heart Of Myanmar, former Burma (no visa necessary).
-Ride on dream roads along the Andaman Sea with unique panoramic views of the Indian Ocean.
+Ride on dream roads along with the Andaman Sea with unique panoramic views of the Indian Ocean.
 Relax on the boat and enjoy the best moment of Krabi island hopping.
 Visit the mountainous scenery of stunning Phang-Nga National Park and ride to the world´s finest beach destination Phuket; with fine white sands, nodding palm trees, glittering seas, and lively towns.

 An unforgettable riding experience as we pass through natural, historical, traditional, and cultural attractions.
 Start your adventure today and please feel free to contact us anytime if you have more tour questions.
 Looking forward to hearing from you.